-- (27) % Change in "Gross Revenues" "Gross Revenue" means, for any specified period, all gross revenue of GWM and its subsidiaries (collectively, the "GWM Group") for such period, determined on a consolidated basis in accordance with GAAP.
+(27) % Change in "Gross Revenues" - "Gross Revenues" means, for any specified period, all gross revenue of GWM and its subsidiaries (collectively, the "GWM Group") for such period, determined on a consolidated basis in accordance with GAAP.
 Gross revenues of any new business line that is commenced or opened by the GWM Group will be excluded from the definition of "gross revenues" until the first fiscal year that begins after the completion of 24 months after the date on which such new business generates its first dollar of operating revenue.
 Gross revenues of any new business line, entity or division acquired from a third party will be excluded from the definition of "gross revenues" until such new business has been a new business of the GWM Group for at least 12 months.
 In addition, the gross revenues from any business line that is terminated, closed, sold, transferred or otherwise assigned to an independent third party will be excluded from "gross revenues" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in gross revenues is subject to a collar of 8% (plus or minus). - (28) The Distribution from GWM reset for the first time on January 1, 2020.
-Therefore, there was no estimated change to the performance metric based on 2018 financial results.
+The % change in Gross Revenues is subject to a collar of 8% (plus or minus).